MicrosoftDocs/globalization/globalization/methodology/international-design.md

 ## Locale support

-Whenever possible, use existing APIs such Windows NLS, .NET, or ICU to address the following issues.
+Whenever possible, use existing locale APIs such Windows NLS, .NET, or ICU.
 Creating your own globalization methods can require extensive research and development, and may require local domain expertise.
 If you do find a need for a custom implementation, consider using the Common Locale Data Repository (CLDR) as a source of locale data.
 The CLDR is developed by local domain experts across the world.